Foreign-born status, but not acquired US citizenship, protects many immigrants from criminal victimization - News Break

 Foreign-born status, but not acquired US citizenship, protects many immigrants from criminal victimization

-Until recently, data on criminal victimization did not include information on the status—immigrant or citizen—of respondents.
+Until recently, data on criminal victimization did not include information on the status--immigrant or citizen--of respondents.
 In a recent study, researchers used new data that include respondents' status to explore the association between citizenship status and risk of victimization.
-They found that for many, a person's foreign-born status, but not their acquired U.S. citizenship, protects against criminal victimization.phys.org
+They found that for many, a person's foreign-born status, but not their acquired U.S. citizenship, protects against criminal victimization.www.eurekalert.org